MasterCloudApps-Projects/QuarkusMutiny_vs_ReactorSpring/comparative/imperative/rest-db/README.md

 ![Spring Data JPA](_screenshots/spring-data-jpa.jpeg)

 If we look at the image above, we can see that there is no difference in using this dependency.

+## Conclusion
+Both Frameworks are good options, and although Spring only allows you to approach it in one way, it does it in a powerful, easy and elegant way.
+While Quarkus is a bit more flexible but less powerful.
+Using one or the other will depend on your needs.